About my region – Greater Hobart

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in the Greater Hobart region and the recent financial performance of the Tasmanian broadacre, dairy and vegetable industries.

-Agricultural land in the Greater Hobart region occupies approximately 720 square kilometres, or 43 per cent of the region.
+Agricultural land in the Greater Hobart region occupies approximately 730 square kilometres, or 44 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy about 500 square kilometres, or 30 per cent of the region.
-The most common land use by area is grazing native vegetation, which occupies 330 square kilometres or 20 per cent of the Greater Hobart region.
+The most common land use by area is grazing native vegetation, which occupies 330 square kilometres or 20 per cent of the Greater Hobart region (ABARES 2016).

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Greater Hobart region was $50 million, which was 3 per cent of the total gross value of agricultural production in Tasmania ($1.4 billion).
-This is the most recent year for which ABS data are available.
+In 2018–19, the gross value of agricultural production in the Greater Hobart region was $55 million, which was 3 per cent of the total gross value of agricultural production in Tasmania ($1.6 billion).

 The Greater Hobart region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were crops (total crops $20 million), mostly horticultural, eggs ($5 million), followed by milk ($4 million) and wool ($4 million).
-These commodities together contributed 67 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were eggs ($8 million), followed by wine grapes ($5 million) and lettuces ($4 million).
+These commodities together contributed 31 per cent of the total value of agricultural production in the region.

 Number and type of farms

 Farms in the table above are classified according to the activities that generate most of their value of production.
-Sheep farms (68 farms) were the most common, accounting for 30 per cent of all farms in the Greater Hobart region, and 17 per cent of all sheep farms in Tasmania.
+Vegetable growing (outdoors) (12 farms) were the most common, accounting for 13 per cent of all farms in the Greater Hobart region, and 5 per cent of all outdoor vegetable growing farms in Tasmania.

 Estimated value of agricultural operations (EVAO) is a measure of the value of production from farms and a measure of their business size.
-Around 65 per cent of farms in the Greater Hobart region had an EVAO of less than $50,000.
-These farms accounted for 6 per cent of the total value of agricultural operations in 2014–15.
-In comparison, 5 per cent of farms in the region had an EVAO of more than $1 million and accounted for an estimated 70 per cent of the total value of agricultural operations in the Greater Hobart region in 2014–15.
+Around 41 per cent of farms in the Greater Hobart region had an EVAO between $50,000 and $150,000.
+These farms accounted for 7 per cent of the total value of agricultural operations in 2018–19.
+In comparison, 9 per cent of farms in the region had an EVAO of more than $1 million and accounted for an estimated 54 per cent of the total value of agricultural operations in the Greater Hobart region in 2018–19.